openx/mobile-ios-sdk-doc/info/ios-in-app-bidding-delegates.md

 # In-App Bidding Delegates

-The tables below list the delegate methods that In-App Biddibg SDK supports for banner, interstitial and rewarded ads in **Google Ad Manager** and **Pure In-App Bidding** facades.
+The tables below list the delegate methods that the In-App Bidding SDK supports for banner, interstitial, and rewarded ads in the **Google Ad Manager** and **Pure In-App Bidding** facades.

 ## OXABannerViewDelegate protocol